Khushi-0334/Guess-The-Number/README.md

 ## 🔗 Live Demo

-👉 [Click here to play the game] (https://khushi-0334.github.io/Guess-The-Number/)
+👉 Click here to play the game : https://khushi-0334.github.io/Guess-The-Number/

 ## 🛠 Technologies Used